skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 - Delivered an alpha version of the platform within two months
 - Launched a beta version with a small user base in the summer of 2019
 - Launched a public version of the platform in fall of 2021
-- Expanded the number of innovations to 177 in total
-- Facilitated the adoption of 158 innovations through the platform itself
+- From launch to 2021, facilitated the adoption of 158 innovations through the platform itself
+- Expanded the number of innovations to 262 in total on the platform
+- Observed 5,026 innovation adoptions across VA facilities since launch
 {% endcapture %}

 {% include project.html